C-65

 Workplace Assessment

-A joint assessment to identify risk factors for harassment and violence, conducted in collaboration with the applicable workplace committee or representative.
+A joint assessment to identify risk factors for harassment and violence, conducted with the applicable workplace committee or representative.

 🛡️